unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

 - Maximum 10 custom integrations can be installed.
 - Only Node.js is supported besides a statically linked binary.
 Other runtimes are not supported at the moment.
+  - Python integrations must pack the Python runtime into the archive.
 - The integration driver runs in a sandbox.
 Access to devices and the filesystem is restricted.
 - No symlinks are allowed.
 They are automatically removed during the installation.
 - Executable files are only allowed in the `./bin` directory.